Mbappe, France advance to World Cup final, beat Morocco 2-0 | Sports-Games

 Mbappe, France advance to World Cup final, beat Morocco 2-0

-They gave France a far-from-easy ride, too.Hernandezs goal was the first scored against them by an opposition player in the tournament the other had been an own-goal and came amid defensive rearrangement forced by injuries to Moroccos two best center backs.
+Soccer's latest superstar against perhaps the sport's greatest player in the World Cup final just about everyone was hoping for.

-France and Kylian Mbappé are headed back to the World Cup final for a much-anticipated matchup with Lionel Messi after ending Morocco's historic run at soccer's biggest tournament.
+France and Mbappé are headed back to the biggest game in soccer, and to a much-anticipated matchup with Argentina, after ending Morocco's historic run at the World Cup on Wednesday.

-France beat Africa's first ever semifinalist 2-0 Wednesday, with Mbappé playing a part in goals by Theo Hernandez in the fifth minute and then substitute Randal Kolo Muani in the 79th.
+In front of the country's president, Emmanuel Macron, France beat Africa's first ever semifinalist 2-0, with Mbappé playing a part in goals by Theo Hernandez in the fifth minute and substitute Randal Kolo Muani in the 79th.

-France will head into Sunday's title match against Argentina looking to become the first team to retain the World Cup title since Brazil in 1962.
-Mbappé has the chance to cement his status as soccer's new superstar when he comes up against the 35-year-old Messi, who has dominated the game with Cristiano Ronaldo for the past 15 years.
+Mbappé became a global phenomenon by leading France to the title in Russia in 2018 and has a chance to emulate Brazil great Pele as a champion in his first two World Cups when he comes up against the 35-year-old Messi, who has dominated the game with Cristiano Ronaldo for the past 15 years.

+It's the dream final for many, with France looking to become the first team to retain the title since Brazil in 1962 and Argentina on a mission to win soccer's ultimate prize for the third time in what is likely to be Messi's last World Cup.

+''We need all our strength, all our energy to face a very competitive team with one of the legends in the sport with Messi," France goalkeeper Hugo Lloris said.

-There will be no team from the Arab world in the final of the first World Cup in the Middle East, a prospect that seemed nigh impossible before the tournament.
+There will be no team from the Arab world in the final of the first World Cup in the Middle East, a prospect that seemed nigh impossible before the tournament yet nearly happened in Qatar.

-Yet Morocco did break ground for Africa and generated an outpouring of pride among Arab nations after topping a group containing Croatia and Belgium and eliminating two more European powers — Spain and Portugal — in the knockout stage.
-They gave France a far-from-easy ride, too.
+Morocco has been widely lauded for breaking ground for Africa and generated an outpouring of pride among Arab nations after topping a group containing Croatia and Belgium and eliminating two more European powers — Spain and Portugal — in the knockout stage.
+Their players gave France a far-from-easy ride, too, before collapsing on the ground in despair after the final whistle.

-Hernandez's goal was the first scored against them by an opposition player in the tournament — the other had been an own-goal — and came amid defensive rearrangement forced by injuries to Morocco's two best center backs.
-Nayef Aguerd competed in the warmup but didn't come out for kickoff, while captain Romain Saiss lasted only 21 minutes before limping off with a hamstring injury.
+''We are disappointed for the Moroccan people — we wanted to keep their dream alive," Morocco coach Walid Regragui said.
+"We felt we could have gone further but we have given a good image of Morocco and of African football.
+That was important to us."
+Remarkably, Hernandez's early goal was the first scored against Morocco by an opposition player in the tournament — the other had been an own-goal in the group stage — but the team responded to that and injury issues in its defense with a fearless performance in front of tens of thousands of fans who dominated the 60,000-seat Al Bayt Stadium.

+France was forced into some last-ditch defending at times but has developed a knack of pulling out victories despite not playing its best.
+The country will be playing in the final for the fourth time in the last seven World Cups, more than anyone else.

-Mbappé helped to create the goal because his shot deflected off a defender and into the path of Hernandez, who let the ball bounce before driving a downward effort into the net from an tight angle.
+"It wasn't easy," France coach Didier Deschamps said, "and we showed our quality, experience and team spirit."
+Mbappé failed to add to his five goals in the tournament but helped create the opener for Hernandez when his shot deflected off a defender and into the path of the left back.
+Hernandez let the ball bounce before driving a downward effort into the net from a tight angle.

-Typically a defense-first team, Morocco was forced to come out and play and, roared on by tens of thousands of fans who dominated the 60,000-seat Al Bayt Stadium, the team penned back France.
+Typically a defense-first team, Morocco was forced to come out and play even though it was reeling from losing Nayef Aguerd to injury in the warmup and another center back, captain Romain Saiss, after only 21 minutes because of a hamstring injury.
+Both players were doubts ahead of the game but were risked by Regragui along with left back Noussair Mazraoui, who has had the flu and only lasted until halftime.

-Jawad El Yamiq hit the post with an overhead kick in the 44th minute and France's defenders had to make a number of last-ditch tackles in front of their own goal.
+Roared on by its red-and-green-clad fans, Morocco came closest to scoring when Jawad El Yamiq hit the post with an overhead kick in the 44th minute and forced France to defend in numbers, with Antoine Griezmann — the team's playmaker — effectively playing as a deep-lying midfielder and often clearing balls from inside his box.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)